-Employees are required to abide by the provisions of the District's acceptable use agreement and administrative procedures.
+Employees are required to abide by the provisions of the district's acceptable use agreement and administrative procedures.
 Any employee found violating these laws or rules may be subject to civil and criminal penalties and/or imprisonment and will be referred for disciplinary action, including, but not limited to, suspension of access or termination of privileges.
-Suspected misuse of software should be reported to an administrator or Campus Technology Integration Champion.
+Suspected misuse of software should be reported to an administrator.